 The Rifugio Capanna Piz Fassa at the top provides warm drinks and food.
 However, do remember that they accept cash only.
 There are benches and tables in the front of the mountain and the view is just amazing.
 From the top you can see numerous peaks of the Dolomites, including the astonishing Marmolada massif in the direction of south.
 After I had my coffee, I returned to Passo Pordoi.
 I used the same path, but I did make some shortcuts where it was possible.

 July in the Dolomites wasn’t as warm as I expected.
 On this hike I was wearing the Falke Cool T-Shirt, Falke Cool Boxers, Mountain Hardwear Monkey Man fleece jacket, Montane Terra Pack pants, Salewa Mountain Trainer Mid hiking boots and a hat.
 When I reached the Rifugio Forcella Pordoi mountain hut, I also had to put on my Montane Minimus jacket because it got super windy up there.
 In my Osprey Talon 22 daypack I was carrying 3 liters of water and some snacks.
 I also used the lightweight Montem 3K Carbon trekking poles.
 I wish I had taken my gloves with me because my hands were really freezing throughout the hike.

 Falke TK2 Wool Silk Trekking Socks

 I wore these Falke socks on all hikes in the Dolomites and I was very satisfied with them.
 The socks are made of a super soft material which feels incredibly nice against the skin.
 They are also breathable, moisture-wicking and quick-drying.
 When I put them on for the first time, I was really surprised how comfortable they are.
 So, if you are looking for a pair of good hiking socks, look no further than the Falke TK2 Wool Silk socks.
-A detailed review of the socks will follow soon.
+A detailed review of the socks is available here.